mugheesrana/profile/README.md

 ## 🚀 About Me

-Passionate **Senior Laravel Developer** with 5+ years of experience in building scalable web applications, payment integrations, and modern digital solutions.
-Specialized in full-stack development with expertise in Laravel, PHP, Vue.js, and various modern technologies.
+Laravel-focused web developer with **2+ years** of experience building business websites, admin panels, and payment integrations using Laravel, PHP, and MySQL.
+I enjoy working on practical solutions that solve real problems for clients.

 ## ✨ Key Highlights

-- 🏆 **50+ Projects** successfully delivered
+- 🏗️ Experience delivering multiple Laravel-based projects
-- 👥 **40+ Happy Clients** worldwide
+- 🤝 Experience working with local and remote clients
-- 💼 **5+ Years** of professional development experience
+- 💼 **2+ Years** of hands-on web development experience
-- 🔧 **Payment Integration Expert** (Stripe, PayPal, Razorpay, Square)
+- 🔧 Strong focus on payment integration (Stripe, PayPal, etc.)
-- 🌐 **Full-Stack Developer** (Laravel, Vue.js, React, Node.js)
+- 🌐 Comfortable with both backend and basic frontend work (Blade, Vue.js)

 ## 🛠️ Tech Stack